Andrew Sarris: Legacy

-Michael Phillips, and A. O. Scott have cited him as an influence.
-His career is discussed in For the Love of Movies: The Story of American Film Criticism, first with other critics discussing how he brought the auteur theory from France, and then by Sarris himself explaining how he applied that theory to his original review of Alfred Hitchcock's Psycho.
+Michael Phillips and A. O. Scott have cited him as an influence.
+His career is discussed in the documentary For the Love of Movies: The Story of American Film Criticism, first with other critics discussing how he brought the auteur theory from France, and then with Sarris himself explaining how he applied the theory in his original review of Hitchcock's Psycho.
 In 1997, Camille Paglia described Sarris as her third favorite critic, praising "his acute columns during the high period of The Village Voice."

 Personal life

 Sarris married fellow film critic Molly Haskell in 1969; they lived on the Upper East Side of Manhattan.
 He died at St. Luke's Hospital in Manhattan on June 20, 2012, from an infection developed after a fall.